EduMake/chewy/REMIX.md

 *   #### 2\.
 Interaction Model

     You want to specify your Intent Schema and Sample Utterances.
 Thankfully, this is made easy by alexa-app - there are URLs for the detail already.

+    Visit [https://yourprojectname.gomix.me](https://yourprojectname.gomix.me/) this will print out the popular pages on your wikia and copy those into LIST_OF_PAGES.txt

+    * Start with the "Custom Slot Types"
+      * Click 'Add Slot Type'
+      * In 'Enter Type' put 'LIST_OF_PAGES' , in 'Enter Values', copy and paste all of the values from the `LIST_OF_PAGES.txt` file in your project.
     * For Intent Schema copy and paste the output given at '[/wikia?schema](https://chewy.gomix.me/wikia?schema)'.
     * Do the same for '[/wikia?utterances](https://chewy.gomix.me/wikia?utterances)', pasting that output into 'Sample Utterances.'
-    * Lastly, select 'Add Slot Type' and enter 'LIST_OF_PAGES' under 'Enter Type'.
-    * Under 'Enter Values', copy and paste all of the values from the `LIST_OF_PAGES.txt` file in your project.

     ![Screen Shot 2016-08-23 at 21.31.07](https://hyperdev.wpengine.com/wp-content/uploads/2016/08/Screen-Shot-2016-08-23-at-21.31.07-1024x339.png)